 [00:03:55] Right.
 And now getting back to your specialty, I guess you see a lot of tennis players and people.
 I just had a cousin who had to have surgery, quite a champion in the United States.
 And boy, upper shoulder.

 [00:04:07] Yeah.
 Well, ironic that you asked me because I happen to be have a particular interest in Tennis in fact a major book, the first comprehensive book on tennis medicine came out about a year and a half ago and I wrote the chapter on hand and wrist injuries.
 No kidding.
 Yeah.
 Yeah, I did.
 So it’s I mean, there’s chapters on shoulder and I mean, this touches on nutrition on a lot of things.
 But yeah.
 The upper limit and a lot of different sports.
 Golf is affected.
-So it’s you know, people ask me, what do you do as a hand surgeon?
+So it’s you know, people ask me, you are considered by many as one of the best hand surgeons out there… what do you do as a hand surgeon?
 They really can’t fathom it.
 And you know, if I’m in South Beach, people will say, well, what do you do to make the hand look better?

 [00:04:58] I say.
 You know, you want to call me when you put your hand in a circular saw working in your garage and then they get it.
 Yeah.
 Right.